What is a Cambridge University CELTA certificate?

 Teaching the English language as a profession is certainly not new, and in the past thirty years this field has grown considerably – both in demand and in qualified practitioners.
 What was once considered a ‘gap year’ or cultural experience by many is now a life-long career path for some.
 While that path may have various entry points and stops along the way, the vast majority of English as a Foreign Language (EFL) tutors will find themselves needing a teaching qualification on their CV.

 The most common qualification of significance for English Language Tutors (ELTs) is the Cambridge University CELTA.
-Should you be a tutor that has any interest in pursing a career in teaching English overseas and are looking for the next move that will make you a more competitive, competent and qualified teacher, then begin completing this short three-lesson course.
-Lesson 1 walks tutors through the what, who, why, when, where and how of a CELTA before discussing the application process in Lesson 2.
-In Lesson 3, we complete the course by offering ten tips for surviving and succeeding at this qualification.
+Should you be a tutor that has any interest in pursing a career in teaching English overseas and are looking for the next move that will make you a more competitive, competent and qualified teacher, then begin completing this short three-chapter reader.
+Chapter 1 walks tutors through the what, who, why, when, where and how of a CELTA before discussing the application process in Chapter 2.
+In Chapter 3, we complete the reader by offering ten tips for surviving and succeeding at this qualification.
 For those who stay in the field, the CELTA is arguably the most valuable early qualification on the market.

 What is a CELTA?